Characterizing Exoplanet Habitability: Introduction

-The direct detection of surface liquid water and the inference of surface pressure and temperature were demonstrated for Earth by \citet{saganetal1993} using spatially resolved observations from a pair of flybys performed by the {\it Galileo} spacecraft.
+The direct detection of surface liquid water and the inference of surface pressure and temperature were demonstrated for Earth by \citet{saganetal1993} using observations from a pair of flybys performed by the {\it Galileo} spacecraft.
 Specular reflection, which is indicative of liquids, was detected with {\it Galileo} imaging, and solid phase water absorption was identified in observations of the polar caps, thereby providing strong evidence that the surface liquid is water.
 Near-infrared spectral observations of thermal emission from cloud-free regions of the planet revealed surface temperatures in the range 240--290~K, and a crude spectral retrieval analysis \citep{drossartetal1993} indicated an integrated atmospheric column mass $>\!200$~g~cm$^{-2}$.
 For an Earth-like gravitational acceleration, this column mass corresponds to a surface pressure $>\!0.2$~bar.
 Given the aforementioned range of surface temperatures, the surface (even for pressures much larger than the lower limit quoted here) spans the solid-to-liquid transition regime for water, and is, thus, habitable.

 \citet{saganetal1993} also present multiple strong lines of evidence for Earth being inhabited.
-However, it is critical that approaches be developed which can be used to independently recognize both habitable as well as life-bearing planets.
+This indicates that, for some worlds, it may prove easier to detect life than to detect habitability.
+It is, however, critical that approaches be developed which can be used to independently recognize both habitable as well as life-bearing planets.
 Employing these independent approaches, as part of a larger census of exoplanetary surface and atmospheric environments, will tell us if originating and sustaining life is common (where nearly all potentially habitable worlds are inhabited) or rare (where nearly all planets that show signs of habitability do not show signs of life).
 Either of these findings would tell us something profound about our place in the Universe.

 From the perspective of exoplanet science, the \citet{saganetal1993} {\it Galileo} results are missing a key complication---the habitability analyses all rely on spatially resolved observations.
 Generally, observations of exoplanets are spatially unresolved.
 Thus, for a true Pale Blue Dot, cloudy and clearsky, ocean and land, and warm and cold scenes would all be blended together, which significantly complicates our ability to characterize the surface environment for signs of habitability.
 Here, it must be emphasized that habitability is a {\it surface} phenomenon and can only be constrained if a remote observation has sensitivity to the surface (i.e., that some light at certain wavelengths in the observed spectral range comes from at/near the surface).
 In other words, we would have little hope of studying the surface environment of a terrestrial exoplanet that is enshrouded with completely opaque clouds.